Clotilde Arias: Professional career

 Arias composed other serious classical songs, including "Idilio Roto (Broken Idyll)," as well as songs in the popular style of the 1930s, some of which she sold door to door to help support her family.
 Later, she collaborated with notable composers and writers, including Marjorie Harper, Andy Razaf, Albert Gamse and Irving Caesar.
-Best known were her Spanish lyrics to song hits "Rum and Coca-Cola" (English lyrics by Morey Amsterdam) and "Managua Nicaragua" (English lyrics by Albert Gamse).
-In 1945, after the Division and Cultural Cooperation of the Department of State, along with the Music Educators National Conference, called for translations of the United States' national anthem, the "Star-Spangled Banner," to be translated into Spanish and Portuguese so that it could be read in the countries that speak those languages.
-It had already been translated into Spanish twice, but neither could be sung.
-Arias took on that task, and translated it as closely as she could into Spanish.
-Arias' version remains to this day the only official translation of the national anthem allowed to be sung.
+Best known were her Spanish lyrics to song hits "Rum and Coca-Cola" (English lyrics by Morey Amsterdam) and "Managua Nicaragua" (English lyrics by Albert Gamse), and "Take Me Out to the Ball Game."